Warsaw concentration camp: Personnel

 Initially, about 380 SS soldiers were maintaining the concentration camp, approximately the size of a company.
 The number of SS guards was relatively low, as the former ghetto, itself a closed zone, was surrounded by patrolled walls, and due to the fact that the prisoner functionaries were Germans from the initial transport and were thus delegated much more power than was usual for their counterparts in other camps.
 The original SS unit was gathered from various other camps, including the Trawniki concentration camp and the Sachsenhausen concentration camp.
 Following the attachment to Majdanek in May 1944, they were replaced with SS personnel from Lublin, and the guard was reduced to 259 people.
-The leadership positions were occupied by high- and middle-ranking SS members who were pre-war Third Reich citizens (Reichsdeutsche), while the rank-and-file were usually recruited among the Volksdeutsche, mainly from Southeast Europe but also from other areas.
+Leadership positions were occupied by high- and middle-ranking SS members who were pre-war Third Reich citizens (Reichsdeutsche), while the rank-and-file were usually recruited among the Volksdeutsche, mainly from Southeast Europe but also from other areas.

 In comparison with other concentration camps, KL Warschau had a less sophisticated internal structure.
-Bogusław Kopka writes that the camp lacked the political department (Politische Abteilung), and some other positions remained unoccupied; though the Institute of National Remembrance's report on the investigation of the crimes committed in KL Warschau notes that the Politische Abteilung did exist, but it was directly subordinate to the commandant of Sicherheitsdienst and Sicherheitspolizei in Warsaw, instead of being the main department of the camp's administration.
+Bogusław Kopka writes that the camp lacked the political department (Politische Abteilung), and some other positions remained unoccupied.
+Conversely, the Institute of National Remembrance's report on the investigation of the crimes committed in KL Warschau says that the Politische Abteilung did exist, but it was directly subordinate to the commandant of Sicherheitsdienst and Sicherheitspolizei in Warsaw, instead of being the main department of the camp's administration.
 Among the 208 identified members of the camp's administration, SS-Uscharf Karl Leuckel was the director of the administrative department, SS-Oberscharführer Franz Mielenz was the Rapportführer and the person responsible for prisoner work management, while SS-Hstuf Willy Jobst and SS-Hstuf Heinrich Schmitz were camp doctors.
 The camp's staff was subordinate to SS-WVHA, but it also was obliged to cooperate closely with the SS and police leader for the Warsaw District due to an agreement reached between the two SS institutions.
 The coordination was particularly strong during the pacification that happened at the turn of 1943/44, which was targeted at the Polish population of the capital.

 There were three concentration camp commandants (Lagerkommandant) in the course of the camp's history: